DragonStorm25/portfolio/docs/projects/alife.md

 Unfortunately, if the quadtree is poorly built or points are particularly clustered, we will still have to check many point.

 #### Rebuilding Quadtree

+When moving particles into and out of a quadtree, some quadtrees can either end up with no particles in them.
+This adds unnecessary steps when searching through a quadtree, as we have a quadtree whose empty list of particles is never involved in interactions.
+To fix this, we can rebuild the quadtree.
+There are two kinds of rebuilding we can do: pruning and merging.

+- Pruning
+If a quadtree

+- Merging